ghjm/tmpl.cgi/README.md

 3. Configure your web server to execute the binary as a CGI script

 4. Set the `TMPL_CGI_CONFIG` environment variable if your config file is not in the same directory as the binary

+### Command Line Options

+- `-syntax-check`: Validate all templates and exit (does not start server)
+- `-config path`: Specify path to configuration file

 ### Environment Variables